 You should think twice as this may put the secret at risk of losing it if you are not able to remember the password or suffer some damage.

 In a following section, we elaborate on a related pattern that leverages key derivation mechanisms to provide additional features as generating additional keys from a passphrase.

-Why not give different parts to different trusted individuals?
+Why not give different shares to different trusted individuals?

-The main reason is to prevent the risk of distributing enough parts against third parties so they are eventually able to reconstruct the secret using the different parts they own without our knowledge.
-We could distribute two different parts safely if we use a threshold of three with 4 or more pieces, but this have some drawbacks.
+The main reason is to prevent the risk of distributing enough shares against third parties so they are eventually able to reconstruct the secret using the different shares they own without our knowledge.
+We could distribute two different shares safely if we use a threshold of three with 4 or more pieces, but this have some drawbacks.
 For one, it introduces complexity that can lead to mistakes.
-It also makes the recovery scheme harder as those individuals now would require two additional parts instead of one, so what if one of them lose their piece?
+It also makes the recovery scheme harder as those individuals now would require two additional shares instead of one, so what if one of them lose their piece?